 Martin Demers, who is also part of the University of Toronto Scarborough’s Modern-Day Griot Project, believes that events like Excellence is Black can help create a new narrative that lifts up Black communities.
 “What a conference like this does is show Black youth that they can do it, that there is a place for them at U of T.”

-Excellence is Black is currently seeking donations to meet its initial award fund goal of $100,000, and hopes it can open up nominations for its first round of awards by the end of the academic year.
+Excellence is Black is currently seeking donations to meet its initial award fund goal of $100,000, and hopes it can open up nominations for its first round of awards by the end of the academic year in order to reach students who are planning to attend U of T in the fall.
 Awards will be given to students (both domestic and international) with demonstrated financial need and a proven commitment to community leadership.
 The University of Toronto (Vice Provost, Students’ Office), the Rotman School of Management, the U of T Faculty of Law and the School of Graduate Studies are among the award’s initial sponsors.

 “My vision is that it becomes a recurring event, and that we create that framework to make it sustainable,” said Otabor, who will be graduating with his MBA in less than a month.
 “We want to keep chipping away at those barriers until they are no longer there.”

 Visit Excellence is Black’s giving page to learn more and contribute.